Are you looking for a magical place in Africa to take a vacation? Travel to Tanzania, and you’ll have the time of your life.

 Eating Swahili Cuisine

 Sample Swahili cuisine in local markets.
-I recommend you try Nyama Choma and Ugali, which is roasted cow or goat meat, and an accompaniment.
+I recommend you try Nyama Choma and Ugali, roasted cow or goat meat, and an accompaniment.

 Forodhani Gardens Food Market